bhanutejaswini/testcases-app/README.md

   * Start backend using command 'python app.py'
 * Frontend
   * Go to the frontend folder in a terminal using 'cd frontend'
-  * Run command: 'npm install' to get required packages
+  * Run command: 'npm install' to get the required packages
-  * To start the front end, run command: 'npm start'
+  * To start the front end, run the command: 'npm start'
-  * Go the 'http://localhost:3000/' to see the app
+  * Go to 'http://localhost:3000/' to see the app